AIOps Labs

 Brushes in the chart show the baseline time range and the deviation in the analyzed data.
 You can move the brushes to redefine both the baseline and the deviation and rerun the analysis with the modified values.

-You can find log pattern analysis under Machine Learning > AIOps Labs where you can select the data view or saved search that you want to analyze, or in Discover as an available action for any text field.
+You can find log pattern analysis under Machine Learning > AIOps Labs or by using the global search field.
+Here, you can select the data view or saved Discover session that you want to analyze, or in Discover as an available action for any text field.

 Select a field for categorization and optionally apply any filters that you want, then start the analysis.
 The analysis uses the same algorithms as a machine learning categorization job.
 The results of the analysis are shown in a table that makes it possible to open Discover and show or filter out the given category there, which helps you to further examine your log messages.